 Maybe you’re looking for something much simple than the last one.
 If you want to do away with skipping the crafting part, we hear you, and this next one might be just the thing.
 You will not even need a pair of scissors for this one!
 You only need a disposable mask, and you already have a chicken diaper ready to use.

 The disposable diaper is a good option if you’re trying to gauge if your chickens will warm up to the idea of wearing a diaper.
 It is also a great choice if you need a chicken diaper fast.
 However, keep in mind that while the disposable diaper will work, there might be some slips here and there.
 It would be a good idea to replace the diaper often in that case.

 Speaking of slips, if a diaper is too loose, droppings would most likely be inevitable, especially if you have a flighty or rowdy bird.
-If you’re looking to minimize the mess as much as possible, then this next one might be just the thing for you.
+If want to minimize the mess as much as possible, this next one might be just the thing for you.

 However, an important thing to remember is to find the perfect tightness.
-It cannot be too loose, or there would be slips.
-On the other hand, it cannot be too tight, or it might be uncomfortable for your chicken.
+It cannot be too loose, or droppings might escape.
+On the other hand, it cannot be too tight, as it might be uncomfortable for your chicken.
 Worst, it might even hurt them, and we do not want that.

 Adding a few more layers might also help with minimizing the slips.
 As always, make sure there’s just the right number of layers.
 Too much, and it might become uncomfortable.

 If you are into sewing, then the diaper vest is a fun project to do.